roy-ganz/toql/guide/src/1-introduction.md

 # Toql (_Transfer Object Query Language_)

-Toql (pronounced *Toe-cue-ell*) is an ORM for async databases that features
+Toql (pronounced *To-cue-ell*) is an ORM for async databases that features
 - Translation between Rust structs and database tables.
 - Can load and modify nested structs.
 - Has a unique dead simple query language.